cloudlinux/imunify360-documentation/docs/control_panel_integration/README.md

 Administrators should see a warning in Settings in UI if no certificates are added:
 WebShield SSL-Cache is not configured.
 Although, even if a certificate is added, it doesn’t guarantee that the website is working correctly.
 The certificate may be outdated, invalid, or not applicable to that domain name.

-The worst scenario when SSL certificate is not cached or recognised by the WebShield is that the SSL certificate of the Captcha page redirect will not match the initial site the user was visiting.
+The worst scenario when SSL certificate is not cached or recognised by the WebShield is that the SSL certificate of the Anti-Bot Challenge page redirect will not match the initial site the user was visiting.
 The WebShield will serve it's default that not likely to match with the domain name, or an outdated certificate and this may not be trusted.
 Thus SSL certificate waning will appear.

-To make sure WebShield can serve the Captcha page smoothly the relevant domain name (certificates cache) should be in the output of thec cache tool, e.g.:
+To make sure WebShield can serve the Anti-Bot Challenge page smoothly the relevant domain name (certificates cache) should be in the output of thec cache tool, e.g.:
 <div class="notranslate">

 ```